-system states use

-of key PreK-12

-EdFacts Federal Data Submission

 The EDFacts submitter prepares the ESS file based on data from the Part B data manager and uploads the assessment files into the ESS.

 Relevant staff (e.g., the Office of Assessment, EDFacts coordinator, Part B data manager) should work together to address any inconsistencies.
 All emails related to the EDFacts submission should copy relevant staff.

-The assessment director confirms that the EDFacts Metadata and Process System (EMAPS) Assessment Metadata Survey responses were

-reviewed by the
+The assessment director confirms that the EDFacts Metadata and Process System (EMAPS) Assessment Metadata Survey responses were reviewed by the EDFacts coordinator.

-EDFacts coordinator.

 If metadata responses do not align with reported EDFacts data, Office of Special Education Programs (OSEP) considers the data submission as incomplete in their evaluation of the data quality for IDEA accountability.

 State special education staff may need to collaborate with staff from other divisions (e.g., assessment, EDFacts coordinator) to address issues noted during clarification period.

-OSEP reviews each indicator in the SPP/APR and offers feedback and an opportunity to clarify or correct the information (typically in April). ?
-INFO SPP/APR Submission By February 1st, each state and territory submits its SPP/APR, reporting its implementation of IDEA Part B and describing its performance in meeting its SPP targets.
-States can resubmit data after the December deadline, These are elements of a state's compliance matrix and but OSEP considers this deadline to be firm for the purposes of timeliness, accuracy, and completeness. may impact a state's annual OSEP Determination under Section 616(d) of IDEA.
+OSEP reviews each indicator in the SPP/APR and offers feedback and an opportunity to clarify or correct the information (typically in April).
+SPP/APR Submission completeness.
+These are elements of a state's deadline, but OSEP considers this deadline to be firm for the purposes of timeliness, accuracy, and compliance matrix and may impact a state's annual

+By February 1st, each state and territory submits its SPP/APR, reporting its implementation of IDEA Part B and describing its performance in meeting its SPP targets.

+States can resubmit data after the December

+OSEP Determination under Section 616(d) of IDEA.

 OSEP uses the Results Driven Accountability (RDA) Matrix to make annual determinations.
 The RDA Matrix consists of a Compliance Matrix and a Results Matrix.

+INFO

 OSEP evaluates and makes an annual determination for each state and territory under Section 616(d) of IDEA (typically in June).

+SHARE

+THE ROAD

-SHARE ROAD Many of the EDFacts data files pre-populate the IDEA Part B SPP/APR.
+Many of the EDFacts data files pre-populate the IDEA Part B SPP/APR.
 States submit their SPP/APR electronically through the APR Tool built on the EDFacts EMAPS platform.

+Public Reporting

+INFO

+T FINISH

-Public Reporting See IDEA Data Center website resources for more information on assessment public 618 reporting requirements.
+See IDEA Data Center website resources for IDEA public reporting requirements, such as the SEA Data Processes Toolkit.